jerryyao-uofc/food_security_and_political_instability/README.md

 # food_security_and_political_instability
 EMCA 31330 Final Report Understanding Food Security, Undernourishment, and Political Stability: A Supervised Machine Learning and Data-Driven Approach

+In the repository, we present our links to datasets, notebooks for data processing, merging and regression results.

 Agriculture accounts for a comparatively small share of the global economy, but remains central in shaping the economic, health, and political scene of a nation.
 According to the Food and Agriculture Organization of the United Nations (FAO), many regions in the world with variable food supplies can be considered